 Cloud service providers understand the importance of safeguarding data and applications within their environment and have developed a Shared Responsibility Model (SRM).
 This model requires businesses to take ownership of securing their data and applications within the cloud environment.
-Yet only 13% of businesses understand their role in safeguarding data2.

 Cloud providers have different approaches to protecting data, which adds to the complexity, and businesses need to understand the specific details and nuances from provider to provider.

 As such, customers must develop a holistic data protection strategy to ensure they have the necessary controls to protect their data even when relying on native tools included by their provider.
 This post will explore what this model means for customers and why it is essential to have a comprehensive data protection strategy across cloud and hybrid environments to use cloud services safely and securely.

 Why are businesses increasing their adoption of cloud computing?